gabrielkassjohnson/chess-and-eigenvectors/README.md

 as a simple integer fraction.
 This implies the second point:

-2.It is natural to expect that any calculation of the relative strengths of the chess pieces will probably not exhibit behavior that conforms to simple fractions of small integers.
+2. It is natural to expect that any calculation of the relative strengths of the chess pieces will probably not exhibit behavior that conforms to simple fractions of small integers.
 That is, one can expect the results of any such calculation to extend to some number of decimal digits (and perhaps even an arbitrary or infinte number of decimal digits, depending on how the calculation is done).

-3.The known difference in strength between the outside pawns and the central pawns should be reflected in an approximation or calculation.
+3. The known difference in strength between the outside pawns and the central pawns should be reflected in an approximation or calculation.